 The Company operates in the United States and is exposed to risk from changes in the U.S. dollar.
-A 10% fluctuation in the U.S. dollar against the Canadian dollar would affect net loss for the year by approximately \$200,000.
+A 10% fluctuation in the U.S. dollar against the Canadian dollar would affect net loss for the six-month period ending March 31, 2013 by approximately \$56,000.